Clean & Efficient Transportation

 Drive Electric Vehicles

 Vehicles that run on electricity produce fewer emissions than vehicles that run on gasoline or diesel.
 By supporting a network of electric vehicle charging stations (EVCS), the City can help facilitate the switch to vehicles that run on electricity.
-As our electricity supply becomes cleaner, so will electric vehicles.
-The City’s Climate Action Plan (CAP) identified two actions to promote the adoption of electric vehicles:
+Thus, CAP Measure CET-4 and CET-5 require the installation of EVCS at both residential and non-residential developments, respectively.

 CET-5: Require Commercial Electric Vehicle (EV) Charging Stations